shenolosman/School-Group-Agile-Project-Discord-Bot/Pr3s3nc3 documentation.md

 The [timespan] needs to specify if the time is in seconds, minutes or hours.

-Example: !attendance 15s </br>
+Example: !presence 15s </br>
 This creates a timespan of 15 seconds.

-Example: !attendance 15m </br>
+Example: !presence 15m </br>
 This creates a timespan of 15 minutes.

-Example: !attendance 15h </br>
+Example: !presence 15h </br>
 This creates a timespan of 15 hours.

 ### !Absence

 This command requires the student role to use.
 The student can report absence for the day.
-Currently this needs to be done before the !Attendance check.
+Currently this needs to be done before the !presence check.

 When called, the bot deletes the message from the channel so that the student can report without worrying that others will notice.